-The following pillars can be applied in a variety of ways, depending on the sensitivity of the information, or information systems within your organization.
-Currently, these five pillars are used at the heart of the US Governments ability to conduct safe and secure operations in a global environment.
+The five pillars of information assurance can be applied various ways, depending on the sensitivity of your organization’s information or information systems.
+Currently, these five pillars are used at the heart of the US Government’s ability to conduct safe and secure operations in a global environment.

 Integrity involves assurance that all information systems are protected and not tampered with.
-IA aims to maintain integrity through means such as anti-virus software on all computer system, and ensuring all staff with access to know how to appropriately use their systems to minimize malware, or viruses entering information systems.
+IA aims to maintain integrity through anti-virus software on all computer systems and ensuring all staff with access know how to appropriately use their systems to minimize malware, or viruses entering information systems.

-IT Governance provides a variety of E-learning courses to improve staff awareness on topics such as phishing and ransomware, as a means to reduce the likelihood of system being breached, and data exposed.
+IT Governance provides a variety of E-learning courses to improve staff awareness on topics such as phishing and ransomware to reduce the likelihood of systems being breached; and data being exposed.

-Authentication involves ensuring those who have access to information, are who they say they are.
-Ways of improving authentication involve methods such as two-factor authentication, strong passwords, bio-metrics and other devices.
-Authentication may also be used to not only identify users, but also other devices.
+Authentication involves ensuring those who have access to information are who they say they are.
+Ways of improving authentication include methods such as two-factor authentication, strong passwords, biometrics, and other devices.
+Authentication may also be used to itentify not only users, but also other devices.

-The final pillar simply means someone with access to your organizations information system cannot deny having completed an action within the system, as there should be methods in place to prove that they did make said action.
+The final pillar means someone with access to your organization’s information system cannot deny having completed an action within the system, as there should be methods in place to prove that they did make said action.